keboola/developers-docs/extend/component/code-patterns/interface.md

 * TOC
 {:toc}

-In the [Overview](/extend/component/code-patterns/overview) you could see the code pattern from the user's point of view.
+In the [Overview](/extend/component/code-patterns/overview) you could see the code patterns from the user's point of view.
-This page describes how the code patterns are integrated to the other parts of Keboola Connection.
+This page describes how the code patterns works internally, as a part of Keboola Connection.

 ## Common Interface